 - The "Noble Institution for the Insane": Late-Regency and early-Victorian visiting practices at Bethlem, Fairfax House Georgian Studies Symposium, 2016

-I have also participated on the organising committee for the Leeds Library 250th Anniversary Conference, 2018, including helping to run the event itself.
+I have also participated on the organising committee for the Leeds Library 250th Anniversary Conference, 2018.

 - Foundations of English Studies